 - if your carer will be able to cope

-You will have an opportunity to have your say on how your care and support is delivered once discharged from hospital.
+You will have an opportunity to have your say.

 We can provide and refer to services, including: